kevinrosario/Briscola/README.md

 # Briscola-Client

 Briscola is a web game developed for the Software Engineering Immersive bootcamp using HTML, CSS and JavaScript.
 The project also uses Bootstrap framework and jQuery library.
 This front-end connects to my [RESTful API](https://github.com/kevinrosario/Briscola-API) deployed in Heroku which manages most of the game logic.
-This is the [link](https://briscola-api.herokuapp.com/) deployed in heroku but it won't work because I restricted the access to my deployed client only.
+This is the [link](https://briscola-api.herokuapp.com/) for the deployed app in heroku but it won't work because I restricted the access of the app to my deployed client only.

 ## How to use it